phuongwnguyeen/cybersecurity-notes/README.md

 # cybersecurity-notes
-Notes, writeups and learning resources on Reverse Engineering, Binary Exploitation and Web Security.
+A collection of notes, writeups, and learning resources about Reverse Engineering, Binary Exploitation, and Web Security throughout my cybersecurity self-learning journey.
+Constantly evolving and being updated.